 Easily the most romantic restaurant in Long Beach, with food to match.
 Unassumingly nestled between a nail salon and tanning studio along Broadway, sits Cafe Piccolo.
 The lights, indoor/outdoor patio and classic Italian fare won’t disappoint or break the bank.
 Time to break out that special bottle of wine you’ve been hoarding!
 Corkage is only $15/bottle.

 You might be wondering what a chocolate shop is doing on this list.
 Well, Romeo Chocolates opened up late last year and recently launched their small savory plates menu.
 Now you can have your cheese board and Belgian sipping chocolate in the same place!
 All bon bons, truffles and chocolate bars are made in-house.
 They’re almost too pretty to eat.
 Be sure to pre-order your gifts online or in-store.
-They even sell wine, and have teamed up with local florist, Darlington Flowers, which makes Romeo Chocolates the perfect one-stop-Valentines-shop.
+It’s the perfect one-stop-Valentines-shop.

-Romeo Chocolates is also the newest addition to our Downtown Long Beach Walking Tour!
+Visit Romeo Chocolates on our Downtown Long Beach Walking Tour!
 Think a food tour is the perfect day date?
-Enjoy 15% OFF all tours in February, on us.
+Enjoy 15% OFF all tours and gift certificates, on us (offer ends Feb 15th).
 Just use promo code: LOVE15 at checkout.
 Still not convinced??
 Check out Romeo’s feature in the LA Times!

 Our list wouldn’t be complete without Long Beach’s most romantic, upscale steakhouse.
 Chianina (pronounced: key-a-nee-na), is the oldest, tallest and heaviest breed of Italian cattle.
 They’re known for their family-style Bistecca alla Fiorentina (Tuscan Porterhouse).
 Most cuts are meant to be shared, making them perfect for a date night.
 For a cool $115, you can score their Beef Tasting, which comes with a 4oz portion of Chianina, Prime Black Angus, and American Wagyu.
 Too rich for your blood?
 Pony up to the bar during Happy Hour.
 Enjoy 50% off the bar menu daily from 5-7pm and ALL NIGHT ON SUNDAYS!